Generic name: Clozapine Tablets [ KLOE-za-peen ]

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.
 Tell your doctor if you get signs of high blood sugar like confusion, feeling sleepy, more thirst, more hungry, passing urine more often, flushing, fast breathing, or breath that smells like fruit.

-- An unsafe heartbeat that is not normal (long QT on ECG) has happened with this medicine.
+- An unsafe heartbeat that is not normal (long QT on ECG) has happened with this medicine (clozapine tablets).
 Chest pain, heart attack, and sudden deaths have also rarely happened in people taking this medicine (clozapine tablets).
 Talk with the doctor.

 - Blood clots have happened with this medicine (clozapine tablets).
 Tell your doctor if you have ever had a blood clot.
 Talk with your doctor.